 Ever wanted to know what is in the mind of a designer, busy with or thinking of rebranding?
-Here, Dominique Nelson-Esch gives an insight to her creative rationale while conceptualizing a rebrand for one of our clients.
-When thinking of rebranding, it’s important to explain the process to clients…they often look at artwork and we can see by the expression on their face, they are thinking, “what was she thinking??”!
+Here, I give an insight into my creative rationale while conceptualizing a rebrand for one of my clients.
+When thinking of rebranding, it’s important to explain the process to clients…they often look at the artwork and I can see by the expression on their face, they are thinking, “what is she thinking??”!
 How designers get to their designs always involves a lot of thinking – strategic, logical, business, and creative thinking.

-We analyze the current logo and try to look for potential flaws in design, overall impression and longevity, what the logo will look like on other applications such as digital and print.
+I analyse the current logo and try to look for potential flaws in the design, overall impression, and longevity, what the logo will look like on other applications such as digital and print.

 - The current logo design could be stronger and bolder

-- We would love to see a more vibrant colour palette
+- I would love to see a more vibrant colour palette

 - The space around the logo is unbalanced and wasted, especially in the speech bubble.
-We would balance the design by reducing the impact of the logomark
+I would balance the design by reducing the impact of the logomark

-- Having two logomarks, in this case the ‘speech bubble’ and the ‘pen’, deserves some thought.
-We think it’s too much
+- Having two logomarks, in this case, the ‘speech bubble’ and the ‘pen’, deserves some thought.
+I think it’s too much

-- We would minimize the letter spacing in the logotype
+- I would minimise the letter spacing in the logotype

-Now, take a look at what we came up with.
-Our first option being Creative Example 1: The Designers Hand.
+Now, take a look at what I came up with.
+The first option being Creative Example 1: The Designers Hand.

 Brand Design Creative Example 1: The Designers Hand

-The creative rationale we used for this design is that we would like to show that each contract type is creative and crafted, hence the use of a designers hand with pencil.
-We included the name ComicContracts into this version of the logo because they are an early brand, and we would need to tie them as closely together as possible.
+The creative rationale I used for this design is that I would like to show that each contract type is creative and crafted, hence the use of a designer’s hand with a pencil.
+I included the name ComicContracts into this version of the logo because they are an early brand, and I would need to tie them as closely together as possible.
 The creative is very clean and bold, with only the use of one primary colour, and one secondary colour.